intel/userspace-cni-network-plugin/cnivpp/README.md

 **local-<ContainerId:12>-<ifname>.json** file described above.
     * **remote-<ContainerId:12>-<ifname>.json**: This file contains the configuration to apply the interface in the container.
-The data is the same json data passed into the UserSpace CNI (define in **user-space-net-plugin/usrsptypes/usrsptypes.go**), but the Container data has been copied into the Host data label.
+The data is the same json data passed into the UserSpace CNI (define in **user-space-net-plugin/pkg/types/types.go**), but the Container data has been copied into the Host data label.
 The usrsp-app processes the data as local data.
 Once this data is read in the container, the usrsp-app deletes the file.
-    * **addData-<ContainerId:12>-<ifname>.json**: This file is used to pass additional data into the the container, which is not defined by **usrsptypes.go**.
+    * **addData-<ContainerId:12>-<ifname>.json**: This file is used to pass additional data into the the container, which is not defined by **pkg/types/types.go**.
-This includes the ContianerId itself, and the results from the IPAM plugin that were processed locally.
+This includes the ContainerId itself, and the results from the IPAM plugin that were processed locally.
 Once this data is read in the container, the usrsp-app deletes the file.